ffmiruz/ffmiyo.github.io/blogSource/routes/posts/slice-empty-struct.md

 Empty struct `struct{}` is a struct type that has no fields.
 Empty struct contains no data and therefore consumes zero bytes of storage.

-So, what is returned in the N function above is the copied value of a slice header struct.S
+So, what is returned in the N function above is the copied value of a slice header struct.